 Surface preparation is critical to prevent the paint on metal from wearing off prematurely.
 Even previously painted metals often require prep before repainting.
 Especially if the old paint is peeling, surface preparation is necessary to ensure the new paint applies smoothly.
 Additionally, if the old paint left a glossy, slick finish on the metal, the new paint will have poor adhesion.

-Another important factor before you start is to check the type of paint you plan to use.
+Another important factor before you start painting metal is to check the type of paint you plan to use.
 Avoid using nitrocellulose lacquer unless the previous paint is also a nitrocellulose lacquer.
 This type of paint can damage and cause other paint types to peel.

-Also, if the existing paint on the metal is oil-based, it leaves a slick surface that prevents water-based metal paints from adhering properly.
+Also, if the existing paint on the metal is oil-based, it creates a slick surface that prevents water-based metal paints from adhering properly.
 If you apply water-based paint over oil-based paint, it will likely peel in a short time.

 How to Prepare Metal for Painting